PreAngel/pre-angel.com/docs/_peoples/huan-li.md

 ## As an AI Professional & ML Expert

-> I focus on helping Artifical Intelligence Startups
+> I focus on helping Artificial Intelligence Startups
 > to use the State-Of-The-Art Machine Learning Algorithms
 > to solve the Real-world Problem.